-In your recent book “Eucharistic Body” (Fortress Press, 2017), you argue against “radical hospitality”, in which Holy Communion is served to any who come, largely on the basis of “initiation”.
-You see the Eucharist as the conclusion of the process of Christian initiation, not as the beginning of that process.
+In your recent book “Eucharistic Body” (Fortress Press, 2017), you argue against the practice of “radical hospitality,” in which Holy Communion is served to any who attend worship.
+Your argument is largely based on the need for “initiation”.
+You see the Eucharist as the conclusion of the process of Christian initiation, not as the beginning of that process (as those who practice “radical hospitality” hope it will be).
 Of course, you have the weight of Christian tradition on your side.
-But why is “initiation” so important?
+But my question is: just why is “initiation” so important?

-The whole point of any rite or ritual process of initiation is to engage initiates with the beliefs, practices, and values of the community.
-All we have to do is ask how well we are transmitting the beliefs, traditions, and values of our society or of our religious community within our larger society to determine whether more intentional initiation is needed.
+The whole point of any ritual process of initiation is to engage initiates with the beliefs, practices, and values of their community.
+All we have to do is ask how well we are transmitting to new generations the beliefs, traditions, and values of our society or of our religious community to determine whether more intentional initiation is needed.

 Traditionally, the beliefs, practices, and values of a social group are passed on by the elders of that group.
-The tutelage of the elders is not so much “book learning” as hearing the oral stories (myths) of the community, being subjects of ritual acts, and being engaged in activities that are important to the life of the community.
-Only then do new members of the community understand the deep spiritual traditions and the truth of the beliefs that lie behind what otherwise is just the cultural facade that supports these beliefs and traditions.
+The tutelage of the elders is not so much “book learning” as telling orally the stories (myths) of the community.
+The initiands are the subjects of ritual acts usually performed on their bodies and are engaged in activities that are important to the life of the community.
+Only then do new members of the community understand the deep spiritual traditions and the truth of the beliefs that lie behind what otherwise is just the cultural facade of these beliefs and traditions.

 Modern American and European cultures have unfortunately lost much of the universal tradition of initiation.
-Processes of initiation may still exist in military boot camp and to some extent in the college experience and in job internships or apprenticeships.
-Rites of initiation are usually applied to adolescents.
+Processes of initiation may still exist in military boot camp and to some extent in the college experience and in job internships.
+Adolescents are usually the subjects of rites of initiation.
 One adolescent ritual process in our society is learning how to drive.
-It is done in stages, with supervision at each stage, as all ritual processes are.
-True initiation involves an experience of powerlessness, the gradual bestowal of power as the initiate successfully passes each stage, and the wisdom that potentially comes with experiences of the use of power—whether that power is wielding weapons, applying knowledge, or receiving the keys to the car.
-Without the experience of powerlessness, however, most individuals will misunderstand and abuse power.
+It is done in stages, with supervision at each stage, much like all ritual processes.
+True initiation involves an experience of powerlessness, the gradual bestowal of power as the initiate successfully passes each stage, and the wisdom that potentially comes with experiences of the use of power—whether that power is wielding weapons, applying knowledge, or receiving the keys to the family car.
+Without the experience of powerlessness, however, most individuals will misunderstand and probably abuse power.

 Traditionally, the initiatory guides are elders.
 But in the West there are no longer communities with elders, only communities with the elderly.
-Elders are those who know how to pass on wisdom, provide identity, and set boundaries for the next generation.
+Elders are those who know how to pass on wisdom, model the identity of the community, and set boundaries for the next generation.
 Both genders need this guidance.
 But Richard Rohr focused on male initiation in his book because he believes that boys especially have lacked fathers or father figures in their lives who can guide them into responsible male adulthood.
-This often results in adolescent behavior that wreaks havoc on society, especially when young men join gangs and act out their insecurities in acts of violence such as rape and shootings.
+This often results in adolescent behavior that wreaks havoc on society, especially when young men join gangs and act out their personal and social insecurities in acts of violence such as rape and shootings.

 The churches have not been successful with men’s ministries because while they may be accused of being patriarchal, in actuality they are overly feminized in their rituals and symbols.
-That’s why one finds such a lack of male participation.
-Franciscan Father Richard Rohr suggests that men need images of Christ as warrior/prophet, as guru/wise teacher, as passionate lover, and as king/just ruler who sees the whole picture.
+That’s why one finds such a lack of male participation in the life and worship of the church.
+Richard Rohr, drawing on the work of Jungian analysts Robert Moore and Doug Gillette in King, Warrior, Magician, Lover: Rediscovering the Archetypes of Mature Masculinity (San Francisco: HarperCollins, 1990), proposes that men need images of Christ as warrior/prophet, as guru/wise teacher, as passionate lover, and as the king/just ruler who sees the whole picture.
 He writes: “Symbols for men have to be graphic, brutal, honest, hard, and almost archetypal or they will not break through the male wall of unconsciousness and denial.”

 Some men have taken seriously the lack of adequate male initiation and try to provide rites of initiation for boys and men; for example, by giving them wilderness experiences with a high and strict set of expectations, including respect for others and for the earth.
 Most rites of initiation occur in natural settings, in wilderness areas, and usually entail nakedness.
 Thus initiates are placed in unaccustomed settings where their defenses are lowered and their vulnerability is exposed.
 They learn to depend on their guides, on one another, and on the creation itself.